EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune Client Damage (47)

-{% hint style="info" %}
+!!! info
       Immune Client Damage, denoted by special attack 47, makes the NPC immune to damage by clients.
-{% endhint %}

 ### **Example:**